Béla Imrédy

 Béla vitéz Imrédy de Ómoravicza (Vitéz ómoraviczai Imrédy Béla; 29 December 1891 – 28 February 1946) was Prime Minister of Hungary from 1938 to 1939.

 Born in Budapest to a Catholic family, Imrédy studied law as a young man before he started working for the Hungarian Ministry of Finance.
 Eventually becoming a skilled economist and financier, Imrédy was made Director of the Hungarian National Bank in 1928.
 In 1932, he was appointed Minister of Finance under the fascist Prime Minister Gyula Gömbös.
 Following his resignation in 1935, Imrédy took on the role of President of the Hungarian National Bank.
 A highly ambitious individual, Imrédy was recognized for his right-wing perspectives on domestic and social issues.
 However, in matters of foreign policy, he held a pro-British stance, which ultimately contributed to his appointment as Minister of Economic Coordination under the leadership of Prime Minister Kálmán Darányi.
 When Darányi stepped down in May 1938, Regent Miklós Horthy appointed Imrédy as the new prime minister, marking a significant shift in Hungary's political landscape.
 Imrédy's diplomatic efforts to strengthen Hungary's ties with Britain were viewed unfavorably by Germany and Italy.
-However, he realized that alienating the two fascist powers on a long term basis was not a good strategy, and from the autumn of 1938 onward, he pivoted -Hungary's foreign policy towards pro-German and pro-Italian.
+However, he realized that alienating the two fascist powers on a long-term basis was not a good strategy, and from the autumn of 1938 onward, he pivoted Hungary's foreign policy towards pro-German and pro-Italian policies.
 Imrédy sought to establish himself as a prominent figure in Hungary's right-wing political scene by founding the Movement of Hungarian Life.
-In his pursuit of power, he didn't hesitate to elimininate rivals, and notable fascists like Ferenc Szálasi faced harassment from his administration.
+In his pursuit of power, he didn't hesitate to eliminate rivals, and notable fascists like Ferenc Szálasi faced harassment from his administration.
 As Imrédy's ideology shifted further to the right, he advocated for a totalitarian overhaul of the government and introduced laws that curtailed press freedom and had devastating economic consequences for many Jewish people.